 High School Art (grades 9-12) - Debby Jasinski - During this yearlong course (24 weeks), students will explore the elements of art: color, line, form, space, value and texture and discover how they were used throughout history and how they can be used today.
 Students will create their own artworks with a selection of different media and techniques in the areas such as: graphite, pen and ink, watercolor, acrylics, and other types of media.
 Students will work on activities as a group and more advanced students will work on individual projects.
 This course counts 1 credit on the high school transcript and may be taken up to four years in high school.
 Students will need to bring their supplies to class every week.
-Time: Wednesdays; 1:30-3:30 pm Date: Fall 8/31-11/16/22 and Spring 1/18-4/12/23
+Time: Wednesdays; 1:30-3:30 pm

-Cost: \$785; 8-1 - \$815 (includes \$60 supply fee)
+Date: Fall 8/31-11/16/22 and Spring 1/18-4/12/23 Cost: \$785; 8-1 - \$815 (includes \$60 supply fee)

-Drawing (Grades 9-12) - Debby Jasinski - It is often said that "anyone can learn to draw."
+Drawing and Painting (Grades 9-12) - Debby Jasinski - It is often said that "anyone can learn to draw."
 After learning and practicing the basic techniques of drawing, even the beginner will be impressed with his/her progress.
 While being introduced to a variety of drawing media, students work from drawings that are designed for them to be able to accomplish with limited hands-on help from a teacher.
 Students will learn and practice basic drawing skills including sketching, proportions, linear perspective, line quality, and shading.
 Students will develop a discerning eye and learn to move from simple 2D to more complete 3D drawings.
-No textbook needed; all supplies will be provided.
-This course counts as 1 credit on the high school transcript.